awsdocs/aws-snowball-developer-guide/doc_source/device-differences.md

 # AWS Snowball Edge Device Differences<a name="device-differences"></a>

 This guide contains documentation for the Snowball Edge devices\.
-You can use these devices to move huge amounts of data into and out of Amazon S3\.
+You can use these devices to move large amounts of data into and out of Amazon S3\.
 You can order them using the [job management API](https://docs.aws.amazon.com/snowball/latest/api-reference/api-reference.html) or the [AWS Snow Family console](https://console.aws.amazon.com/importexport)\.
 For frequently asked questions and pricing information, see [AWS Snowball](https://aws.amazon.com/snowball-edge)\.

 **Topics**
 + [Snowball Edge Device Options](#device-options)